 The site also proved to be extremely popular with big name celebrities; it was blogged about by Richard Branson, tweeted by Caitlin Moran and mentioned by Paloma Faith at her gig.
 Big names in the media also ran articles on the service including The BBC, The Guardian and The Observer.
 You can see the full list of media coverage here.

-According to the national poll conducted by TNS, users were 35% more likely to vote as a result of using the Vote for Policies survey.
+Above all, according to a national poll conducted by TNS, the electorate were were 35% more likely to vote as a result of using the Vote for Policies service.

 “The main challenge was to ensure the design did not imply any political allegiances.
 Because of the neutrality of the product we chose a muted colour palette, which in turn ensured that our design didn’t distract end users from the main goal of completing the survey.